Westheimer Scholarship

 Please make sure you meet the following criteria before applying:

-Applications for the 2025 intake will open on 1st April 2025, and close at 5pm BST on 9th May 2025.
-Interviews for successful candidates will be held from June 2025.
+Applications for the 2026 intake will open on 27th April 2026, and close at 5pm BST on 29th May 2026.
+Interviews for successful candidates will be held in July 2026.

 Please read our Frequently Asked Questions (FAQs) document and Guidance Notes before beginning the online application form.